 Catharine joined the DC Triathlon Club in 2011 when looking into something that was going to help her cross train while training for her first marathon.
 Once she joined the New Triathlete Program, however, Catharine was hooked on her new sport!
-Now it looks like she’ll run that marathon once she conquers her first Ironman at Lake Placid this year.
-Catharine volunteered to be part of the Masters swimming program in order to force herself to the pool 3 times a week.
-It worked!
-Not only does she go to the pool regularly, but she even helps the new swimmers.
-Catharine is also one of the co-program leaders for the New Triathlete Program to get more people to join the cult of triathlons.
-When she isn’t biking, running, or swimming – she likes to look for the best burgers in town, and, more importantly, nap in front of a tv that has some terrible (read: awesome!) reality show on.
+Catharine volunteered to be one of the founders of MSP in order to force herself to the pool.
+When she isn’t biking, running, or swimming, she likes to look for the best burgers in town, and, more importantly, nap in front of a tv that has some terrible (read: awesome!) reality show on.

 David joined DC Tri Club in January 2011 through the New Triathlete Program to fulfill a long time dream of completing a triathlon.
 Little did he know at the time, but he'd be hooked.
-After finishing his first Half Ironman, IM 70.3 Augusta, David is looking forward to July, where he'll go up against Ironman Lake Placid.
+After finishing his first Half Ironman, IM 70.3 Augusta, David took on Ironman Lake Placid.
 He was led to volunteer with Masters Swim as a way to immerse himself more and give back to the club.
-He is also one of the Half Ironman co-program leads.